 Employees who violate the standards in this Code will be subject to disciplinary consequences.
-If you are in a situation that you believe may violate or lead to a violation of this Code, follow the guidelines described in Section 5 of this Code or the accompanying Whistleblower Policy.
+If you are in a situation that you believe may violate or lead to a violation of this Code, follow the guidelines described in Section 5 of this Code or the accompanying Whistleblower Policy make it difficult to perform College work objectively and effectively.
+A conflict situation can also arise when you benefit personally, either directly or indirectly, from activities conducted on behalf of the College as an employee or consultant.
+The following situations are examples of conflicts of interests that must be avoided: